tvooo/thesis/Design.md

 For extending Atom, it offers an \ac{api} which can be used by plug-ins.
 Atom’s internal architecture is built in a modular way, so that plug-ins can hook into nearly everything that happens and react to it.
 The prototype makes use of this fact in many ways, for example by showing and hiding its \ac{ui} elements depending on the type of file that is being edited.

-Atom is marketed by Github as a „hackable text editor for the 21st Century“\footnote{See \url{https://atom.io/}, accessed 18.05.2014}.
-It is also intended to be a „deeply extensible system that blurs the distinction between ‚user‘ and ‚developer‘.“ Those claims lead to the conclusion that Atom is a text editor built for developers, especially—but not exclusively—web developers.
+Atom is marketed by Github as a “hackable text editor for the 21st Century”\footnote{See \url{https://atom.io/}, accessed 18.05.2014}.
+It is also intended to be a “deeply extensible system that blurs the distinction between ‘user’ and ‘developer’.”
+Those claims lead to the conclusion that Atom is a text editor built for developers, especially—but not exclusively—web developers.
 While not every web developer is a proficient JavaScript developer, the target groups of Atom and this prototype seem to overlap to a large extent.

 ### Parsing and Gathering Relevant Information